Tomb of the Mutilated: Legacy and impact

-In 2008, Chris Dick of Decibel called the album's cover artwork "legendary".
+In the 2008 book Precious Metal, Chris Dick of Decibel called the album's cover artwork "legendary".
+He is quoted saying: "I remember a friend of mine slamming the audio cassette of Tomb on my desk in high school saying, 'Dude, this makes your Bolt Thrower sound gay.'
+That was my first impression of the record."
 Interviewed for the 2008 Centuries of Torment documentary, Trivium guitarist Corey Beaulieu claims his mother confiscated his copy of Tomb of the Mutilated when he was a teenager after reading the album's song titles.
 Late The Black Dahlia Murder vocalist Trevor Strnad claimed he had to shelve the album after purchasing it, recalling "me and my bowl cut and my Harry Potter glasses are not ready for this shit".
 Rapper Ice-T referred to the album's lyrical content as "crazy shit".

+In 2009, Metal Hammer wrote that the album "summed up the Cannibal Corpse ethos brilliantly," and that it represented the death metal genre "at its twisted best; musically destructive, lyrically deranged and custom-built to delight and offend all the right people."

-In 2012, "I cum blood" was referred to as the "worst pickup line ever" by Greg Pratt of Exclaim.
-In 2015, DiVita named the album as the 24nd best extreme metal album of all time, saying: "The band hit their stride in 1992, perfecting one of the most copied styles in the genre."
-In 2016, Mason Adams of VICE News said the album's "wall of sound was catchy enough to demand repeat listens."
+In 2012, "I cum blood" was referred to as the "worst pickup line ever" by Exclaim!
+In 2015, Loudwire named the album as the 24th best extreme metal album of all time, saying: "The band hit their stride in 1992, perfecting one of the most copied styles in the genre."
+In 2016, Vice said the album's "wall of sound was catchy enough to demand repeat listens."

+In 2017, Loudwire named the album as one of the greatest Metal Blade Records releases, saying the band's "infamy as death metal’s supreme gore-mongers [had been] carved in stone" with its release.

-In 2021, Brad Sanders of Stereogum ranked Tomb as the third-best Cannibal Corpse album, stating that "all 10,000 of its riffs are fucking perfect".
+In 2021, Stereogum ranked Tomb as the third-best Cannibal Corpse album, stating that "all 10,000 of its riffs are fucking perfect."
 He added: "The interplay between guitarists Jack Owen and Bob Rusay is the finest it ever was in their shared stint in Cannibal, with Owen's right hand bashing out rhythmic brain-benders while Rusay reaches deep in his bag for expressionistic, stabbing leads."

-In 2022, a video of a security guard reacting with confusion to Fisher announcing "I Cum Blood" at a live performance gained popularity on social media.
+In 2022, a video of a security guard reacting with confusion (and laughing afterward) to George Fisher announcing "I Cum Blood" at a live performance gained popularity on social media.
 In 2024, Phoenix New Times included the song in its list of "The 30 most disturbing songs of all time."
 Staff writer Mac McCann wrote: "The song is gross.
 Like, disgustingly gross.
 Fortunately, you can't really understand a word he's saying unless you look up the lyrics.
 We don't recommend it."